rhysd/Mstdn/README.md

 - **menubar mode**: Window is attached to the menubar.
 You can toggle the window by clicking the menubar icon or typing the hot key.
 The advantage of this mode is that the app does not fill any workspaces.
 You can see your timeline on demand anytime.
+Like as menus in menubar on macOS, menubar window is automatically hidden when it loses its focus.
 This mode is the default on macOS and Linux.
 - **normal window mode**: App starts with a normal window like a separated browser window.
 You can put/resize window wherever you would like in your workspace.